Army Reserve: Retired

-A Soldier may designate one or more persons to receive all or a portion of the death gratuity pay.
-The designation of a person to receive a portion of the amount shall indicate the percentage of the amount, to be specified only in 10 percent increments, that the person may receive.
+A Soldier may designate one or more Service members to receive all or a portion of the death gratuity pay.
+The designation of a Service member to receive a portion of the amount shall indicate the percentage of the amount, to be specified only in 10 percent increments, that the Service member may receive.
 If the member does not wish to designate a beneficiary for the payment of death gratuity, enter "None," or if the full amount is not designated, the payment or balance will be paid as follows:

-To the lawful surviving spouse of the person, if any;
+To the lawful surviving Spouse of the Service member, if any;